Practical field guide

 2% of every transaction on Cultural Sound Lab goes to the Cultural Preservation Fund.

 Find your quietest room.
-Turn off all machines and fans.
+Turn off machines, fans, notifications, and anything that hums.

-Record: one simple rhythmic pattern for 30 seconds.
+Record one steady rhythm or repeated pattern for 30 seconds.